Faraday's Law of Induction

 > - $\Phi_{B}$ - *[[magnetic flux]]*, $\text{Wb}$

-The negative sign simply dictates that the direction of the electromotive force opposes the change in magnetic flux, as described by [[Lenz's law]].
+The negative sign simply indicates that the direction of the electromotive force opposes the change in magnetic flux, as described by [[Lenz's law]].